Seatis/my-teaching-materials/interview/README.md

 - What is difference between Array and ArrayList ?
 When will you use Array over ArrayList ?
 - What's the difference between an ArrayList and a LinkedList?
 - How can you use Comparator and Comparable?
+- What is a StringBuilder, how do you use it and why?
 - What is JDBC ?

 ## Java Tricks Questions